 There’s no point renting our humungous 200 sqft unit when all you need to store is a sofa.
-Use our handy storage calculator to determine your space requirements and make sure you fill it up.
+Use our handy storage calculator once you have chosen your site to determine your space requirements and make sure you fill it up.

 Like they say, prior preparation prevents poor performance.
 Start by gathering all your packaging materials, including boxes, tape, markers, foam shipping noodles, bubble wrap, packing paper, etc.